A pair of ceramic shelves decorated with bas-reliefs - people and flowers

 Description

-A pair of Liberty ceramic shelves with a beige-gray monochromatic background adorned with floral reliefs and scrolls.
-The base of the shelf has a rectangular plan with carved corners and measures 18.5 x 15.5 cm.
-At the base of the shelves, there is original polychromy, featuring two half-busts of boys emerging from the floral composition.
+Liberty ceramic shelves with a beige-gray monochrome background decorated with floral reliefs and scrolls.
+The shelf base has a rectangular plan with carved corners and measures 18.5 cm x 15.5 cm.
+The original polychrome decoration features two half-portraits of boys emerging from a floral composition.

-In excellent condition, despite minor chips, they do not show any brand; however, they originate from a factory operating in the first decades of the 20th century.
+In excellent condition, aside from minor chips, showing no marks; however, they originate from a factory operating in the early 20th century.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Nowadays, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It is a nod to the history, creation, and design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There is currently a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Empire style furniture and accessories date from the period between the late 18th and early 19th centuries.
-This style emerged during the reign of Napoleon, characterized by significant similarities and references to Roman and Greek decorations.
+Empire-style furniture and accessories come from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek ornamentation.

-Today, we can observe how the Baroque style has significantly influenced today's classic furniture, which is designed with a great resemblance to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a substantial mark on the art of furniture making.
-Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion's paws, eagle heads—these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture manufacturing was perceived differently, so each style in a given country had its separate character.
-This is very important, especially when searching for the right exclusive antique for your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique suitable for your interior.

-The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective, as there are many counterfeits circulating in the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+Originality is the most important aspect of prestigious antique furniture.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details